apache/flink/docs/ops/state/large_state_tuning.md

 may be configured without affecting checkpoint times (see [network buffer configuration](../config.html#configuring-the-network-buffers)).

-## Make state checkpointing Asynchronous where possible
+## Asynchronous Checkpointing

 When state is *asynchronously* snapshotted, the checkpoints scale better than when the state is *synchronously* snapshotted.
-Especially in more complex streaming applications with multiple joins, Co-functions, or windows, this may have a profound impact.
+Especially in more complex streaming applications with multiple joins, co-functions, or windows, this may have a profound impact.

-To get state to be snapshotted asynchronously, applications have to do two things:
+For state to be snapshotted asynchronsously, you need to use a state backend which supports asynchronous snapshotting.

-  1. Use state that is [managed by Flink](../../dev/stream/state/state.html): Managed state means that Flink provides the data structure in which the state is stored.
-Currently, this is true for *keyed state*, which is abstracted behind the interfaces like `ValueState`, `ListState`, `ReducingState`, ...
+Starting from Flink 1.3, both RocksDB-based as well as heap-based state backends (`filesystem`) support asynchronous snapshotting and use it by default.
+This applies to to both managed operator state as well as managed keyed state (incl. timers state).

-  2. Use a state backend that supports asynchronous snapshots.
-In Flink 1.2, only the RocksDB state backend uses fully asynchronous snapshots.
-Starting from Flink 1.3, heap-based state backends also support asynchronous snapshots.
+<span class="label label-info">Note</span> *The combination RocksDB state backend with heap-based timers currently does NOT support asynchronous snapshots for the timers state.

-The above two points imply that large state should generally be kept as keyed state, not as operator state.
+Other state like keyed state is still snapshotted asynchronously.
+Please note that this is not a regression from previous versions and will be resolved with `FLINK-10026`.*

 ## Tuning RocksDB